 Passive assets (e.g. investment assets) equal to 50% or more of total assets (cash is considered in this formula, if other investment assets are present)

 Passive income sources equal to 75% or more of total gross income.
 For this purpose, passive income is generally defined as derived from investments or generated in any way other than via active business operations.

 Some common examples of PFICs include: non-US based mutual funds, international investment companies, and employer pension funds with significant employee contributions.

 The reporting for PFICs is very complex and requires review by a specialist in this area.
-At this time we are not able to provide this service but can provide a recommendation to another service provider, if necessary.
+We are happy to consult with you regarding PFIC considerations; however, at this time we are not able to provide filing or reporting services covering this area.

 CAN YOU ALSO PREPARE MY GERMAN TAXES?

 Our certification is US-based under the Certified Public Accountant (CPA) registration.
 The equivalent for filing taxes in Germany is a Steuerberater and is not part of our service offerings currently.
 The services of a German tax advisor can be costly, though, - typically calculated with a base rate + percentage success rate, depending on the size of the refund received.
 For most American taxpayers, filing in Germany can be easily handled via the use of WunderTax (check out germantaxes.de).

 DO I NEED TO FILE A GIFT TAX RETURN FOR GIFTS MADE TO FOREIGN INDIVIDUALS?